Olympic flame out on display in Japan Olympic Museum - WHIZ News

 Thousands of other staff, technical officials and media would also need to enter Japan.
 The IOC says it wants fans at events but has not explained how this will happen, or if non-Japanese fans will be allowed.

-Organizers are unlikely to start providing details until the fall, or into next year as the impact of the COVID-1 pandemic on Olympic prospects becomes clearer.
+Organizers are unlikely to start providing details until the fall, or into next year as the impact of the COVID-19 pandemic on Olympic prospects becomes clearer.

 A poll this month of almost 13,000 Japanese companies showed 53.6% want the games canceled or postponed again.
 The IOC has said if the Olympics can’t happen in 2021, they will be canceled.
 They cannot be postponed again.